 No boring tracks here.

-restricted to adults (21 and over) depending on the Hash.
+- Hashing is for everyone.
 The Big Hump Hash House Harriers is restricted to

 adults 21 and over.
 The hash is a fun group, but far from politically correct.
 We have drinking songs, mostly

 stolen from the rugby teams, which would make many respectable people blush.
 A good sense of humor is the hash's

 - After finishing the trail, the Down-Down commences.
 The Down-Down is both the celebration at the end of the trail,